-Feeling sweat form on his skin, Elliot removed his lab coat.
+A thin layer of perspiration formed on Elliot's skin and he removed his lab coat.
 Almost immediately after, the unusual display within the tunnel ceased and the temperature returned to its previous level.

 Elliot glanced up to see Dorian still on the elevated platform, leaning on the railing as he silently observed.